gulbudakk/ProjectPirateTactics/README.md

   3D viewing and objects.

-  User input.
-Your game must allow players to interact with the game via keyboard or mouse controls.
+  User input that allow players to interact with the game via keyboard or mouse controls.

   Lighting and smooth shading using OpenGL's lighting model.